tigertiger/Sweet-Butler/Progress-Record.md

 Then it's time to start exploring/figuring out data structures, queries, etc.

 [8:00 - 10:00am]: I have spent the past 2 hours trying to troubleshoot why the app is no longer bringing in content from the firestore database [it's still adding properly].
 I have not figured it out yet.
 I may die of this.
+[10:34am]: Fixed.
+How?
+Not sure.
+Don't care rn.
+It's working.
+My life can continue.